TexasInstruments/simplelink-lowpower-f2-sdk/README.md

 their respective repositories for resources and more information.

 * [The Matter standard](https://github.com/TexasInstruments/matter)
-* [Thread 1.1.1 networking stack based on OpenThread](https://github.com/TexasInstruments/ot-ti)
+* [Thread 1.x networking stack based on OpenThread](https://github.com/TexasInstruments/ot-ti)

 ## What's New

-This version only contains updates for TI Wi-SUN Stack and TI 15.4-Stack.
-Other components remain the same as in SIMPLELINK-LOWPOWER-F2-SDK version 8.30.01.01.
+This version only contains updates for TI Wi-SUN Stack.
+Other components remain the same as in SIMPLELINK-LOWPOWER-F2-SDK version 8.31.00.11.

-* The new RCP mode in ti-wisunfantund moves the majority of the Wi-SUN stack to the host device.
-This means 1000+ nodes can be connected, depending on available memory on the host device.
-* Achieve low latency and low power consumption while frequency hopping with the new Low Latency Frequency Hopping Broadcast mode in TI 15.4-Stack
+* TI Wi-SUN FAN Stack is certified for Wi-SUN FAN 1.1 (FAN 1.0+ Certified) (BR and RN profile, and PHY).
+* Linux host + RCP now supports Router Node configuration.
+* Device support added for CC1311P3 and CC1311R3 for RCP mode.
+* TI Wi-SUN FAN Stack now allows to build a project with support for any FSK PHY and selecting the PHY at run time.
+Please see the User’s Guide for details.

-More details, including supported devices, IDEs, and toolchains are provided in the [LPF2 8.31.0.11 SDK release notes][sdk release notes].
+More details, including supported devices, IDEs, and toolchains are provided in the [LPF2 8.32.00.07 SDK release notes][sdk release notes].

 ## About this Repository